hwanheelee1993/UMIC/README.md

 <h2> Usage </h2>

 In summary, there are three things you need to do for running the code. <br>
-First, you need download the pretrained checkpoint (about 220MB) of UMIC. <br>
+First, you need to download the pretrained checkpoint (about 220MB) of UMIC. <br>
 Second, download the pre-computed visual features(img_db) for the dataset you want to compute the score. <br>
 Finally, run the preprocess code for your candidate captions to make textual features(txt_db). <br>
 Then you can easily compute the "img_db" and "txt_db" for your image-caption pairs using the "compute_score.py".